Vacation rentals in Lima

 FAQs: Vacation Rentals in Lima

-The COVID-19 pandemic heavily impacted the travel industry in 2020.
-Last year, rentals in Lima had an annual average price of around $103.06 per night.
+Last year, rentals in this destination had an annual average cost of around $94 per night.

 During which months are vacation rentals cheaper in Lima?

 If you want to save the maximum during your visit to Lima, go there in May ($74 per night on average), November ($80), or June ($83), to find the lowest prices for the whole year.